bayesia logo

 Causal Network Generator

-This tool develops a Causal Bayesian Network or a Risk-Centric Causal Network focused on the chosen node.
+This tool generates a Causal Bayesian Network or a Risk-Centric Causal Network focused on the chosen node.
 It generates new nodes, provides detailed comments for each causal link explaining the mechanism, determines causal effects (with values ranging from -100 to 100), constructs conditional probability tables, and can estimate prior probabilities for root nodes.

 Causal Relationship Finder